cwaage/cs50_labs/README.md

 **hello**

-You can run the list command on the terminal command line to see all the files in the directory
+You can run the list command at the terminal $ prompt to see all the files in the directory

 ```
 ls
 ```

-To run that file you will type the following in the terminal prompt
+To run the executable `hello` file you will type the following at the terminal prompt
 ````
 $ ./hello
 ````